istoking/coupons/README.md

 Create coupons for items, money or weapons so players can redeem them, or tie it to tebex for automation

 ## Setup
 1. SQL file should be run.
-Once Heidi Opens up, select ur database, and Run the SQL.
 This will create a CODES table in the DB.
 2. Put the Script in your resources, and start it in cfg file.

 # Commands ingame